Camphul/Trampoline/docs/TRAMPOLINE_SECURITY.md

 A user may have zero or more roles.
 And a role may have zero or more privileges.

 A privilege may not be duplicate but may be used in multiple roles.

+## Properties

+* trampoline.security.authentication.emailIdentification: set to true if you only want the user to be able to login through email.

 ## UserService
 User management methods.
 Also contains methods to handle the UserDetails methods(lock, enable, expire, etc...).
 ## RoleService